 Many of us will access support from a hospice in our lifetime, either for ourselves or a loved one.
 But do we really know what they do?

-The unique stories of 40 patients, families, staff, volunteers and fundraisers have been captured to tell the story of St Gemma’s Hospice in its 40th Anniversary year and the often surprising truth about hospice care.
+The unique stories of 40 patients, families, staff, volunteers and fundraisers have been captured to tell the story of St Gemma’s Hospice and the often surprising truth about hospice care – care that has only been made possible thanks to your support.

 Each person has been photographed by the fantastic Olivia Hemingway, who specialises in portraits of people with a natural, relaxed style.

-Click on the photos below to view the full images and read the stories of the 40 Faces of St Gemma’s Hospice.
+Click on the photos below to view the full images and read their stories.

 When I was a child I was frightened of hospitals because my Mum was very ill.
 She had MS, and was only 46 when she died.
 I had to have an old head on young shoulders, but I do know that her illness had an effect on me and made me want to nurse.